olx-global/rubiks/docs/Kube files and the DSL.md

 cluster is implied in each case, however if trying to `import_python()` an .ekube into a .gkube or .kube, a `cluster=<clustername>` option will need to be specified.
 This kind of file is also loaded automatically by rubiks.

+### .ckube files

+Like .ekube files, but don't automatically output objects.